Siloam inscription: Translation

-Return of inscription
+Ownership

 The inscription and display case at the Istanbul Archaeology Museum, 2014.

 The inscription is on exhibition at the Istanbul Archaeology Museum, one of three ancient inscriptions from the region held by the museum (the other two being the Gezer calendar and the Temple Warning inscription).
 A replica is on display at the Israel Museum in Jerusalem.

 Turkey has refused Israel's request to be sent the Siloam inscription, and other artifacts unearthed in Ottoman Palestine and transferred to Turkey.
 Scholars have commented that the inscription has little, if any, significance to Turkey, and as evidence point to the fact that it was not on display in a public gallery in the Istanbul Archaeology Museum.
 Hershel Shanks, founder of the Biblical Archaeology Review, has written that Turkey should be amenable to a repatriation of the Siloam inscription, given its own repatriation efforts, and other scholars have questioned whether Turkey can demand that its objects be returned, when its own museums refuse to return artifacts taken from previous colonies.

 In September 1998, Benjamin Netanyahu asked then-Turkish prime minister Mesut Yılmaz to return the inscription and, in return, offered Turkey "to go into [Israel's] museums and choose all the finds from the Ottoman period that you want".
 His offer was rejected.